timofeysie/heroes2/README.md

 This is an old issue that went away and came back again.
-Here is the [Angular Github issue](https://github.com/angular/angular/issues/4902) It involes this script, which is already in our package.json.
+Here is the [Angular Github issue](https://github.com/angular/angular/issues/4902) It involves this script, which is already in our package.json.
 "scripts": {
     "postinstall": "typings install"
 }
-So lookging at another [SO Q/A(http://stackoverflow.com/questions/35660498/angular-2-cant-find-promise-map-set-and-iterator)]:
+So looking at another [SO Q/A(http://stackoverflow.com/questions/35660498/angular-2-cant-find-promise-map-set-and-iterator)]:
 UPDATE: USING ANGULAR RC4 or RC5 WITH TYPESCRIPT 2.0.0
 To get this to work with typescript 2.0.0, I did the following.
 ```